 A comprehensive chart review of the children diagnosed with HOHF at BCCH in the last 15 years will be carried out.
 This should be approximately 100-200 children.
 The information obtained will be the largest collection of data on HOHF to date and will make an important contribution to the medical literature.

 This funding supported a student to examine a very rare cause of heart failure in children: abnormal blood vessels that result in extra demands on the heart.
 This project identified a few risk factors for children becoming seriously ill with these blood vessel malformations.
-This work is still being analysed with hopes of a publication in the next year.
+This work was published as an abstract.